Newspaper Page Text

 doubted.
 That this power had been

-surrendered to the United States by
+surrendered to the United States Ly

-the words that “Congress should have
+the words that ¢“Congress should have

-the sole and exclusive right to regulate I
+the sole and exclusive right to regulate

-their trade,” or by the words “man
+their trade,”. or by the words *‘man

-aging all their affairs in such manner
+aging all their affairs in such masner

-as they think proner, ,} if they ought
+as they think proper,” if they cught

 to be considered in force.
 1 cannot